solarrclipse/solarrclipse/README.md

 - Five Nights at Freddy's
 - Sonic
 - Minecraft
+- Bendy and the Ink Machine

 ---

 ## bleehhhh

-> "What is going o- AH!"
+> "What we will face doesn't wanna play.."

 ```txt
 average        Lazy